CygenceTech/content-ops-starter/content/pages/employee-security-training.md

-      Whether you need a comprehensive training program for your entire workforce or on-demand training for specific employees, ETECH has the tools and expertise you need to stay protected against cybercrime.
+      Whether you need a comprehensive training program for your entire workforce or on-demand training for specific employees, Cygence has the tools and expertise you need to stay protected against cyber-crime.
     actions: []
     media:
       type: ImageBlock